HugoPal/LEG/README.md

  - tibble version 3.0.4
  - readr version 1.4.0

-To use the tool download the code from the main LEG repository via Download ZIP.
+To use the tool with your own data, you can clone this repository and use the tool as described below.
-Your data must be formatted as a .csv file named `DATAFRAME.csv` and placed in the `data/` directory following the formatting details provided in `data/README.md`.
+Your data must be formatted as a CSV file named `DATAFRAME.csv` and placed in the `data/` directory following the formatting details provided in `data/README.md`.

 ### Usage